Spot The Odd One Out: Regularized Complete Cycle Consistent Anomaly Detector GAN: Future Work

 \section{Future Work}

 The RCALAD model has yielded promising results in the field of anomaly detection.
 However, like other GAN-based models, it is susceptible to robustness challenges.
-To address these issues, existing techniques, as outlined in \cite{28salimans2016improved,29chalapathy2017robust} can be employed. \\In the present study, the anomaly ratio parameter was utilized as an input during test time.
-A potential avenue for future research would be to explore methods that can effectively determine the optimal value for this parameter without requiring it to be supplied as input. \\Further, another potential area for future work is to investigate methods for improving the training procedure in the RCALAD model.
-Specifically, this could involve learning importance coefficients for each discriminator based on the type of data being analyzed (e.g., tabular or imagery data) and incorporating these coefficients into the cost function for calculating anomaly scores. \\These areas of future research have the potential to further enhance the performance of the RCALAD model and contribute to the advancement of anomaly detection methodologies. } {
+To address these issues, existing techniques, as outlined in \cite{28salimans2016improved,29chalapathy2017robust} can be employed. \\In the present study, the anomaly ratio parameter was an input during test time.
+A potential avenue for future research would be to explore methods that can effectively determine the optimal value for this parameter without requiring it to be supplied as input. \\Further, another potential area for future direction could be learning importance coefficients for each discriminator based on the type of data being analyzed (e.g., tabular or imagery data) and incorporating these coefficients into the cost function for calculating anomaly scores. }